yarasaey/clean-blog/README.md

 The idea behind Clean Blog is to create a lightweight blogging platform where:

-* Users can explore and read articles بسهولة
+* Users can explore and read articles
 * Content is organized by categories and authors
 * Admins can manage all blog content dynamically